The BEST Information & Advice EVER on Silver Tarnishing

 With regards to care, we suggest using silver dip if it becomes tarnished in any way (rather than a silver cloth) as this will get in the nooks and crannies to lift any dirt out.
 And then going over it with a toothbrush and soapy water to clean any other parts that need it if necessary.

-For anyone interested in cleaning their jewellery professionally you may have heard about Ultrasonic Cleaning which we have detailed elsewhere on our website.
+For anyone interested in cleaning their jewellery professionally you may have heard about Ultrasonic Cleaning.
 However, by far, the best way to avoid any issues with your silver is to prevent it all together if you find that tarnishing is a problem for you.
 There are other alternatives such as gold for instance.
 However gold is expensive, so the ever increasing popularity of titanium and steel as an alternative could be for you.
 Both of these metals are hypoallergenic - meaning no skin reactions whatever the case.